fbpx

 We represent walking for all Queenslanders

-Queensland Walks is a community based organisation which advocates for more walkable places so more Queenslanders choose to walk!
+Queensland Walks is a community based organisation.
+We advocate for more walkable places, so more Queenslanders choose to walk, roll or stroll.

 Our aim is to improve the conditions and profile of walking in Queensland, support and encourage government, organisations and agencies to improve policy and funding priorities to enhance walking.